SKIP TO PAGE CONTENT

 Class Attendance

 Students who are absent from class more than 14% (two weeks) of the scheduled class meetings will be reported to the Records Office for excessive absences.
 The instructor of the class will inform the student of the existence of excessive absences upon the student’s return to class.
-Students who are removed from class for nonattendance will have a status of CO (cut-out) and a grade of F recorded for the courses.
-Classes for which a student is listed as CO (cut-out) count as enrollment under federal financial aid regulations and are used by the Financial Aid Office in the computation of attempted hours for financial aid eligibility.
-Students who are cut-out of a class should process a class withdrawal for that class by the posted deadline in order to prevent a grade of F being recorded.
-A student who has been cut-out of class may appeal to be readmitted by the instructor for the class.
+Students who are removed from class for nonattendance will have a status of CO (cutout) and a grade of F recorded for the courses.
+Classes for which a student is listed as CO (cutout) count as enrollment under federal financial aid regulations and are used by the Financial Aid Office in the computation of attempted hours for financial aid eligibility.
+Students who are cut out of a class should process a class withdrawal for that class by the posted deadline to prevent a grade of F from being recorded.
+A student who has been cut out of class may appeal to be readmitted by the instructor for the class.

-Faculty will report attendance and Cut Outs via the Faculty Attendance Tracker.
+Faculty will report attendance and cutouts via the student management systems.

 Withdrawal from Class